RaccoonCodes/WatchNest-Application/README.md

 # WatchNest Main Application
 This Project contains the main application.
-To use this, you will need to download this project and the API for this project.
+To use this, you will need to download this project and the API for this project (which is named WatchNest - API).
 The explanation for how each action in the API work is explained in the README for the API repository.
 This README will focus on the front-end and back-end of this application.

 # Table of Contents
 - [Overview](#overview)